nanomag/iot-fe/README.md

 ## Questions

 - What aspect of this exercise did you find most interesting?

+Creating the WebSocket client and handling all the events in the right way.

 - What did you find most cumbersome to do?

+It wasn't complicated, but it took something to figure out how to add or update an existing sensor correctly after triggering the connect and disconnect actions.

 - How can we further improve the user experience?

+Preserve the last value after disconnecting the sensor.
+Create categories based on the type of sensor.
+Store the data to avoid losing data.
+Show an indicator per sensor to know if is a bad, normal, or good value.